Olu Amoda: Career

-His work was featured in Lend Me Your Dream, a pan-African exhibition organized by Foundation for the Development of Contemporary African Culture. in 2017, he founded the Riverside Art and Design Studios in Yaba, Lagos. and started his teaching career in 1987, where he taught Sculpture and Drawing at the School of Art, Design and Printing at Yaba College of Technology in Lagos since.
+Amoda's work was featured in Lend Me Your Dream, a pan-African exhibition organized by the Foundation for the Development of Contemporary African Culture. in 2017, he established the Riverside Art and Design Studios in Yaba, Lagos. and started his teaching career in 1987, where he taught Sculpture and Drawing at the School of Art, Design and Printing at Yaba College of Technology in Lagos since.